o2r-project/ansible/README.md

 [o2r@ubsvirt148 ~]$ sudo rm /etc/systemd/system/o2r-finder.service
 ```

+### Update second-level containers

+If you want to update the version of `o2r-meta` and `containerit`, i.e., the "second-level" containers used by the microservices, then make sure to recreate (`docker rm -f`) the containers of the microservices using them (`o2r-muncher`, `o2r-loader`).

 ### Website "o2r-UI"

 o2r-UI runs in a container with it's own webserver respectively Node.js application with a development server.